|Associate Director:||Laralee Davenport|

 - Students who received concurrent enrollment credits as high school students are still considered first time freshmen.

-- Deferred Admission may be granted for the following reasons:
+Leave of Absence and Deferments may be granted for the following reasons:

 - Military service